hapax/hapax.github.io/assets/simple-physics.md

 *Hint.*.
 You may find trigonometry useful.

-(c) Show that the collision cylinder for the top of the box has volume proportional to $t$.
+(c) Show that the collision cylinder for the top of the box has a volume proportional to $t$.
 Once more, this shows you should run (unless you are very thin).